daiearth22/test/customer-success/using-salesforce-within-customer-success/index.html.md

 #### Creating any successive EBR's and handling "Declined" or "Cancelled" EBR's

-* In order to create any successive EBR's (anything besides the first EBR/index.html.md), DO NOT us the the 'New' button as this will cause errors with tracking.
+* In order to create any successive EBR's (anything besides the first EBR), DO NOT us the the 'New' button as this will cause errors with tracking.
 Instead, after the completion, cancellation or declined invite of an EBR, update the `EBR Success` to the appropriate value.
-This will automatically create the next EBR for the account 90 days after the `EBR Date` for the current EBR (ensuring that there is one EBR per quarter/index.html.md).
+This will automatically create the next EBR for the account 90 days after the `EBR Date` for the current EBR (ensuring that there is one EBR per quarter).

 A number of fields will also auto populate making the creation process of new EBR's much more efficient.